China Packing List: 13 Vital Items To Pack for the Perfect Backpacking Trip

 1. 70L Backpack (Assuming You Want to Bring Back Some Souvenirs)

 During my first backpacking trip to China, I used my brand-new Ferrino 50L Travel Backpack for the first time.
 It turned out to be (almost) the perfect bag for a two-week adventure.
-This sturdy backpack handled two international flights, many high-speed train rides, and heavy rain in Southern China and was still comfortable to carry on my back.
-It has plenty of room, a rain cover, and many pockets—great for keeping your favorite snacks close.

 This backpack is synonymous with robustness and reliability that combined with its multiple pockets and accesses makes it ideal for multi-day hikes or as luggage for backpacking adventure trips!

-That said, I do have one small complaint: it’s just a bit too small for a two-week trip.
+I have one minor complaint: it’s just a bit too small for a two-week trip.
 At least, it was for me since I like to bring back souvenirs.
-While I’m very happy with its quality, I’d probably choose a bigger one for longer (or souvenir-filled) backpacking trips to China.
-My choice would be the 70L Osprey Backpack in Zircon Red.
-The color is amazing, and let’s be honest—Osprey backpacks are always a great choice!

 Part backpacking pack, part travel pack, and entirely made for adventure-meet the women's-specific Fairview Trek 70, your new favorite globetrotting companion.